Summary

 | GPU (optional) | Not required | NVIDIA GPU for ML workloads |

-You will also need to ensure that hardware virtualization is enabled in your BIOS/UEFI.
-On most modern machines this is already enabled, but if WSL2 installation fails, this is the first thing to check.
-Look for settings called “Intel VT-x,” “Intel Virtualization Technology,” or “AMD-V” in your BIOS.
+Hardware virtualization must also be enabled in the BIOS/UEFI.
+On most modern machines, this is already enabled; however, if WSL2 installation fails, this is the first item to verify.
+The relevant BIOS setting is termed “Intel VT-x,” “Intel Virtualization Technology,” or “AMD-V.”

-You will need a Claude Pro or Claude Max subscription from Anthropic to use Claude Code.
-As of early 2026, Claude Pro costs $20/month and Claude Max offers higher usage limits at $100/month or $200/month tiers.
-You can sign up at claude.ai.
+A Claude Pro or Claude Max subscription from Anthropic is required to use Claude Code.
+As of early 2026, Claude Pro costs $20 per month, and Claude Max offers higher usage limits at the $100 and $200 per month tiers.
+Registration is available at claude.ai.

 Install WSL2 on Windows 11